Adaptive mesh refinement for the Landau-Lifshitz-Gilbert equation: Introduction

 \section{Introduction}

-The Landau--Lifshitz--Gilbert equation (LLG) serves as an important practical tool and as a valid model of micromagnetic phenomena occurring in, e.g., magnetic sensors, recording heads, and magneto-resistive storage device~\cite{Gilbert:1955,LandauLifshitz:1935,Prohl:2001}.
-Cutting edge examples include \emph{heat assisted magnetic recording}~\cite{weller}, where lasers heat the magnetic recording material locally in order to speed up the writing process.
-Other developments, such as \emph{magneto-resistive memory} and \emph{skyrmion based race-track memory} focus on new ways to store data magnetically, see e.g.,~\cite{fert}.
-All of these applications have in common that the magnetic materials exhibit a strong locality (in time and space) of magnetic effects~\cite{Schrefl:1999}: So called domain walls reveal a change of direction of the magnetization on small length scales.
+The Landau--Lifshitz--Gilbert equation (LLG) serves as an important practical tool and as a valid model of micromagnetic phenomena occurring in, e.g., magnetic sensors, recording heads, and magneto-resistive storage devices~\cite{Gilbert:1955,LandauLifshitz:1935,Prohl:2001}.
+Other developments, such as \emph{magneto-resistive memory} and \emph{skyrmion based race-track memory}, focus on new ways to store data magnetically, see, e.g.,~\cite{fert}.
+All of these applications have in common that magnetic materials exhibit a strong locality (in time and space) of magnetic effects~\cite{Schrefl:1999}: The so-called domain walls reveal a change of direction of the magnetization on small length scales.
 Similarly, temporal behavior is characterized by rapid changes (switching processes) followed by long relatively stable periods.
-Those effects render non-adaptive simulations tremendously inefficient (see~\cite{Schrefl:1999} for early experiments and~\cite{adaptiveLLG1} for current applications) and classical methods based on uniform meshes often fail to reach meaningful accuracy even on the largest computers.
+Those effects render nonadaptive simulations tremendously inefficient (see~\cite{Schrefl:1999} for early experiments and~\cite{adaptiveLLG1} for current applications) and classical methods based on uniform meshes often fail to reach meaningful accuracy even on the largest computers.